-130 HOLD NOVE MSc in Applied Manageme 11.
-RESTRICTE ED NATIONAL MARKET SCOPE.
-National market development over time.
-Sustainability strategies.
-Internal vs. external growth.
-12. D NATIONAL MARKET SCOPE.
-Measuring competitive advantage.
-Inter-market as.
-Benchmarking.
-13. ONAL MARKET ENTRY AND DEVELOPMENT.
-Measuring company competitiveness. et comparisons.
-Benchmarking.
-FINAL EXA m in Exam Period (EXACT DATE TO BE PRONOUNCED LATER) Ration Includi ale ing Aims: The aim of this module is to provide students with enhanced and deepened knowledge of strategic management principles and tools to help them better understand the operation of a company and to be able to build a career in a diverse range of business organisations worldwide.
+(EXACT DA ATE TO BE PRONOUNCED LATER) Rationale Including Aims: The aim of this module is to provide students with enhanced and deepened knowledge of strategic management principles and tools to help them better understand the operation of a company and to be able to build a career in a diverse range of business organisations worldwide.
 The module enhances the student's existing knowledge base as it provides a complex view on company management and integrates several basic economic principles.
 The module also enhances several different and important skills of the students.
 It develops the critical and analytical powers of students with the help of real world case studies and prepares them for graduate employment.
-Learni On completion of this module the successful student will be able to: Outcor Knowle Analyse the factors which affect the strategy of companies, including external and internal triggers, strategic options Develop critical and analytical problem-based learning and transferable skills Better understand nowadays complex environment and be able to identify strategic options for the future, evaluate them and select appropriate solutions to them Understand the internationalization process, how to formulate and implement strategies in a rapidly changing competitive international environment Evaluate the respective strengths and weaknesses of different strategies and critically analyse them Plan and manage the strategy of a company Learni Outcor Skills This module enhances the development of the students' existing skills base, allowing for a cumulative learning experience.
+Learning On completion of this module the successful student will be able to: Outcomes: Knowledge Analyse the factors which affect the strategy of companies, including external and internal triggers, strategic options Develop critical and analytical problem-based learning and transferable skills Better understand nowadays complex environment and be able to identify strategic options for the future, evaluate them and select appropriate solutions to them Understand the internationalization process, how to formulate and implement strategies in a rapidly changing competitive international environment • Evaluate the respective strengths and weaknesses of different strategies and critically analyse them Plan and manage the strategy of a company Learning Outcomes: Skills This module enhances the development of the students' existing skills base, allowing for a cumulative learning experience.
 The skills gained in this module are transferable and they can be used in several situations.
-By the end of this module students will be able to demonstrate: Ability to have a complex view of long-term planning including problem solving, strategic planning and coping with uncertainty Analyse, interpret, evaluate and handle complex situations in a rapidly changing international environment Positive contribution to decision making skills Team work skills are enhanced by group work tasks Teachi Learni ng The course consists of lectures, where up-to-date principles and tools are introduced by the lecturer.
-Strateg gies: Team work case study presentation slide preparation gives opportunity of analysis and discussion of these principles in practice.
+By the end of this module students will be able to demonstrate: Ability to have a complex view of long-term planning including problem solving, strategic planning and coping with uncertainty Analyse, interpret, evaluate and handle complex situations in a rapidly changing international environment Positive contribution to decision making skills Team work skills are enhanced by group work tasks Teaching and Learning The course consists of lectures, where up-to-date principles and tools are introduced by the lecturer.
+Strategies: Team work semester paper gives opportunity of analysis and discussion of these principles in practice.
 Case studies provide opportunity of a detailed analysis of real-world cases to further develop skills and deeper understand the principles.
+Assessment Scheme: Students' knowledge and understanding is assessed by individual exam and teamwork tasks.
+Evaluation consists of: • Final exam (50%) • Case studies in teamwork (9x4%=36%) • Semester paper (14%) Evaluation: • 0%-51%: fail (1)